s-simoncelli/ptv/+PTV/@calibration/README.md

 - **invalidXYZCount** - Number of invalid world points in the 3D scene
 - **ptCloud** - points3D as pointCloud object.
 See `pointCloud`

 `obj = PTV.calibration(...)` provides the following public methods:

 - **plotErrors** - Plot reprojection and rectification histograms.
-- **plotPatternLocations** - Plot 3D location of checkerboards.
+- **plotPatternLocations** - Plot 3D location of chequerboards.
 - **plotCameraModel**      - Plot the camera models (accounting for radial and tangential distortions) and the relative position of the two cameras.
 - **plotSummary**    - Run the 3 above methods together.
 - **plot3DScene**    - Plot the 3D scene of `CheckFrameNumber` frame.
-- **plotDiscardedFrames** - Plot frames where the checkerboard corners were not fully detected.
+- **plotDiscardedFrames** - Plot frames where the chequerboard corners were not fully detected.
 - **plotExcludedFrames**   - Check which frames were excluded with the `Exclude` option.
 - **check**                - Check that the calibration works by correctly estimating the disparity map and reproducing the 3D scene for a provided frame pair.
 - **compareRectifiedChequerboards** - Compare rectified frames containing the chequerboards used in the calibration.
 Chequer edges should be row-aligned  according to epipolar geometry.